 - Does the network have sufficient research experience, expertise and scientific connections for the implementation of the proposed collaboration?

-- Considering the research area and career ages: Of what merits are the previous publications and other scientific achievements (e.g. supervisor experience, external funding, research collaborations)?
-Do these show a distinct and independent line of research?
+- In relation to research area and career age: Of what merits are the network participants’ scientific production (e.g. publications, supervisor experience, external funding, research collaborations)?
+To what extent do these merits show a distinct and independent line of research?

-- Does the applicant have previous experience from research collaborations with partners in low or lower middle-income countries?
+- Does the applicant have previous experience from research collaborations with partners in least developed or lower middle-income countries?